About YouTube Content ID

 Start using Winamp Content ID

-Each eligible track will appear in the media selection in the Content ID tab.
 Click on the track you want to submit to Youtube Content ID and click Monetize.

 After selecting a track, you'll be prompted to confirm that your track:

-Finally, click Subscribe & submit, after which your track will undergo processing by the moderation team.
+Once submitted, your track will undergo processing by the moderation team.

 Understanding Content ID Statuses